 Correx is the corrugated plastic material that for sale signs are made out of.
 Another temporary signage option, correx can be used indoors or outdoors – and you can recycle it when you’ve finished with it!

-A hard-wearing material, aluminium signs are best used for outdoor business signs.
-Although a little more expensive, no other kind of sign lasts like these ones do.
+A hard-wearing material, aluminium signs are best used for outdoor company signs.
+Although a little more expensive, no other kind of signge lasts as these ones do.
 This is the best choice for a sign attached to the outside of your business.

-Ever wondered how people managed to make business signs for their car or van?
+Ever wondered how to make your own business sign for a car or van?
 The answer is magnetic signs!
 Just add your logo and advertise your business on the go.

 Include Important InformationWhen you make a sign for your business, it’s important not to clutter the design too much.
 However, there are certain bits of information you should always include.
 These are: